Dealing with complaints about the PIRC

 Complaints involving more than one service

 If a complaint relates to the actions of two or more of the PIRC’s services, you must tell the customer who will take the lead in dealing with the complaint and explain that they will get only one response covering all issues raised.
-A complaint concerning more than one of the PIRC’s services will be referred initially to the Director of Operations who will decide who will take the lead.
+A complaint concerning more than one of the PIRC’s services will be referred initially to the Head of Corporate Services who will decide who will take the lead.
 If a customer complains to the PIRC about the service of another agency or public service provider, but the PIRC has no involvement in the issue, the customer should be advised to contact the appropriate organisation directly.
 However, where, a complaint relates to a service provided by the PIRC or a member of his/her staff and the service of another agency or public service provider, (for example a regulator, commissioner or a government department), and the PIRC has a direct interest in the issue, you must handle the complaint about the PIRC or a member of his/her staff through the CHP.
 If you need to make enquiries to an outside agency in relation to the complaint always take account of data protection legislation and our guidance on handling personal information.
 The UK Information Commissioner has detailed guidance on data sharing and has issued a data sharing code of practice.

 Such complaints may include:

-• Where we have conducted the fact finding element of an investigation for the SPA and they have implemented their decision.
+- Where we have conducted the fact finding element of an investigation for the SPA and they have implemented their decision.
 There may be elements of the complaint that directly relate to the PIRC and other elements that clearly relate to the SPA.

 5. The Complaints Handling Process